neondatabase/website/content/docs/introduction/about.md

 ## Neon is Postgres

 Postgres is the world's most popular open-source database.
 From its beginning as a [DARPA-sponsored project at Berkley](https://www.postgresql.org/docs/current/history.html), Postgres has fostered an ever-growing community and is a preferred choice among developers because of its performance, reliability, extensibility, and support for features like ACID transactions, advanced SQL, and NoSQL/JSON.
-Neon supports all of the latest Postgres versions and a numerous [Postgres extensions](/docs/extensions/extensions-intro).
+Neon supports all of the latest Postgres versions and numerous [Postgres extensions](/docs/extensions/extensions-intro).

 **If your application runs on Postgres, it runs on Neon**.
 If it doesn't run on Postgres, [sign up](https://console.neon.tech/signup) for a Free Tier account, join our [Discord server](https://discord.gg/92vNTzKDGp), and start the journey with us.